Preparing for CRM: Data

 Now it’s over to you to get the lifeblood flowing.
 And don’t forget that QGate are always on hand to help with any clots

 If you have been tasked with implementing a new CRM solution and don’t know where to start, the QGate CRM Readiness Assessment tool will help.

-The CRM Readiness Assessment is one of the tools designed by QGate for the first stage in our CRM Success Program.
+The CRM Readiness Assessment is one of the tools designed by QGate for the first stage in our CRM Roadmap.
 It is a short assessment providing gap analysis of where you are today and where you need to be tomorrow to start your CRM project.